-I caught a sale on the Eurail passes for 15 days that was around $637 USD, so if I spent each of those days traveling back and forth between Bergen & Oslo, I’d save hundreds by getting the pass.
-There are also discounts for seniors and children, so check for those when booking your tickets!
+I caught a sale on the Eurail passes for 15 days that was around $637 USD, or $42/day it it ended up being cheaper for me than a typical ticket for the train from Oslo to Bergen.
+If you’re doing travel in Europe outside of Norway, the Eurail pass might be your best bet. in There are also discounts for seniors and children, so check for those when booking your tickets!

 Grab a seat on the left side of the train for the best views.
 I was seated on the right, and most of the time found myself looking left for the prettiest scenes.
 (Reverse this if you’re going Bergen to Oslo).
 If you can’t score a left-side seat, don’t panic!
 You can see plenty on either side and can always get up and walk around if you want better views.

 Be on time.
-Yes, I said it twice for the people who skimmed the first paragraph because I do NOT want you to miss this ride.
+I do NOT want you to miss this ride.
 Trains depart promptly from the main stations, and within minutes of projected times at stops along the way.
 Some of the stops budgeted only 2-4 minutes for passengers to disembark or hop on and find their seat.

 Snacks, food, and drinks available for purchase on the train but bring your own if you are on a budget.
 There were a variety of chips, candies, salads, wraps, etc. but the pickings got slimmer toward the end of the ride.
 They prices weren’t unexpectedly outrageous but they certainly aren’t cheap, and I just really wanted to spend my money on yummier food than pre-packaged meals.